Skip to content

 • executeAction(action) — runs an action (dispatch / Inertia visit / new tab / navigation).

-• useActionConfirmation() — returns { pendingAction, isConfirmOpen, requestAction, confirm, cancel } to gate actions behind the modal.
+• useActionConfirmation() — returns { pendingAction, isConfirmOpen, processing, processingAction, requestAction, confirm, cancel } to gate actions behind the modal.

 Wire any new action-rendering component through this composable so behaviour stays consistent.